 Jagan's plea for exemption from personal appearance in 'quid pro quo' cases dismissed

-A special CBI court here dismissed on Friday a petition filed by Andhra Pradesh Chief Minister YS Jagan Mohan Reddy seeking exemption from his personal appearance during hearings in cases related to alleged "quid pro quo" investments into his firms.
-The cases relate to investments made by various companies in Jagan's firms for various favors allegedly bestowed on them during the tenure of his father late Y S Rajasekhar Reddy as chief minister between 2004 and 2009.
+A special CBI court here dismissed on Friday a petition filed by Andhra Pradesh Chief Minister Y S Jagan Mohan Reddy seeking exemption from his personal appearance during hearings in cases related to alleged 'quid pro quo' investments into his firms.
+The cases relate to investments made by various companies in Jagan's firms for various favours allegedly bestowed on them during the tenure of his father late Y S Rajasekhar Reddy as chief minister between 2004 and 2009.

+Jagan's counsel Ashok Reddy told PTI that they would decide on going for an appeal in the high court after receiving the order copy.
+Jagan sought exemption on the ground that as a chief minister it is not always possible to appear before the court due to various reasons.

+His counsels informed the court that every visit to the court would burden the state exchequer.
+Refuting the defendent's argument, the CBI said the claims of his relocation to Vijayawada and the purported difficulty to travel to Hyderabad, a distance of 250 km to 275 km, cannot be a reasonable ground to justify his personal exemption once a week.

 Jagan was released on bail from the Chanchalguda jail here in September 2013 after being in prison for 15 months following his arrest in May 2012 in related cases.
 While granting him bail, the special CBI court had ordered him not to directly or indirectly induce or influence witnesses.

 Besides, he was asked to be present before the court during the proceedings in the case.
-The CBI has filed 11 charge sheets, besides the supplementary charge sheet in the cases.
+The CBI has filed 11 charge sheets, besides a supplementary charge sheet in the cases.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)